MultiHal: Multilingual Dataset for Knowledge-Graph Grounded Evaluation of LLM Hallucinations: MultiHal

+\textbf{Knowledge Graph Querying.} We query Wikidata in order to find existing paths between the extracted \textit{subject}-\textit{object} entities up to 2 hops.
+As additional pre-processing steps before querying, we remove circular \textit{subject}-\textit{object}, as well as create an inverted set of \textit{subject}-\textit{object} pairs to accommodate for the directionality of the Wikidata graph.
 Depending on the foundational benchmark, we create custom queries for the different answer types we encounter when merging all our foundational benchmarks.
-The answer type is is denoted by \textit{answer\_type} column in MultiHal, see the schema in Appendix \ref{sect:fullStats} Table \ref{tab:multihal_schemas}.
+The answer type is is denoted by \textit{answer\_type} column in MultiHal, see the schema in Appendix \ref{sect:fullStats}.
 In Appendix \ref{sect:appx_sparql_queries}, see Listing \ref{lst:sparql_query_2hop} for Wikidata entity query, Listing \ref{lst:sparql_query_2hop_date} for date-literal query and Listing \ref{lst:sparql_query_2hop_numerical} for numerical-literal query.
 The answer types, such as numericals and dates, are queried with value limitations for numerical and time-based properties in the final hop, as shown in Listings \ref{lst:sparql_query_2hop_numerical} and \ref{lst:sparql_query_2hop_date} to improve query speed.
-See Appendix \ref{appx:numerical_time_prop_lists} Listing \ref{lst:timed_prop_list} for time-based properties and Listing \ref{lst:num_prop_list} for numerical properties.
+See Appendix \ref{appx:numerical_time_prop_lists} Listing \ref{lst:timed_prop_list} for a set of time-based properties and Listing \ref{lst:num_prop_list} for numerical properties.
 For querying, we use the public Wikidata endpoint\footnote{https://query.wikidata.org/bigdata/namespace/wdq/sparql}, our path cut-off date is April 2025.

 For decoding the Wikidata entity labels, we run a separate pass using the query in Appendix \ref{sect:appx_sparql_queries} Listing \ref{lst:sparql_query_get_labels}.
 When querying for labels, we discard any statements, entities or objects that cannot be directly mapped to natural language text labels.